Miller: Demoliton is part of Thiering's DNA

 “You got paid damn good for tearing down buildings,” Thiering said.
 “Nobody wanted to do it.”

-And after he got out of his crane with the wrecking ball, Thiering often would jump behind the wheel of some car he had just bought and go to work wrecking other cars.
+And after he got out of his crane with the wrecking ball by day, Thiering often would jump behind the wheel of some car he had just bought and go to work wrecking other cars at night.

-That’s all Thierling—who had a houseful of children—needed to hear, although he needed Branson to explain what a demolition derby was.
+That’s all Thiering—who had a houseful of children—needed to hear, although he needed Branson to explain what a demolition derby was.

 “I had never been to Rockford Speedway,” he said.
 “I didn’t know anything about demolition.
 But back then, ($500) was a lot of money.”